citusdata/citus_docs/admin_guide/cluster_management.rst

   one.
 Another unique index (with certain additional requirements) can also be set to be the replica identity.

 In other words, if your distributed table has a primary key defined then it's ready for shard rebalancing with no extra work.
-However if it doesn't have a primary key or an explicitly defined replica identity, then attempting to rebalance it will cause an error.
+However, if it doesn't have a primary key or an explicitly defined replica identity, then attempting to rebalance it will cause an error.
 For instance:

 .. code-block:: sql